-Driving to Ronda from Andalucía’s other main cities is quite possible, with the Costa del Sol and Málaga being no more than an hour from Marbella, and a little more from Málaga, or 90 minutes from Sevilla, around 2 hours from Córdoba.
-Granada is around 2.5 to 3 hours depending on traffic and conditions.
+Driving from Andalucía’s other main cities is quite possible.
+The Costa del Sol and Málaga areas being about an hour and a half away.
+Ronda is an hour and a half from Seville and around 2 hours from Córdoba.
+Granada takes around 2.5 to 3 hours depending on traffic and conditions.

-There are two routes from Málaga airport to Ronda, which you decide to drive will depend on what you’ve heard.
+There are two routes from Málaga.
 The route recommended by Google Maps (see below) is to drive down the coast on the motorway (N-340) to Marbella, though two options exist, the free Autovia (A-7) or the toll Autopista (AP-7).
 A few kilometres past Marbella take the San Pedro de Alcantara exit, at which point you follow the signs for Ronda (A-376).